xsachax/xsachax/README.md

 - 🌱 I’m in the process of learning learning C++, ReactJS

-- 🤔 I'm currently searching for a Summer 2023 internship
+- 🤔 I'm actively searching for a Summer 2023 internship

 - 📫 How to reach me: sacha.arseneault@gmail.com